marcelaguiar/Collectible/README.md

-Heroku is now dead.
-This project will be revived with fly.io railway.
+Heroku is now dead along with all the data of this application.
+However this project will be revived big and better with fly.io or railway.

 # Collectible
 A site for collections!
 Search, filter, sort, and tag collection items.
 Aimed at using machine learning to leverage image recognition for auto-suggestions of collection item details.